Lakeland Community Heritage Project

 Preserving the history of African Americans in College Park, Maryland.

-Old Lakeland Tour
+Visit Old Lakeland

 Newmans plan for Lakeland